wojtekmaj/date-utils/README.md

 #### `getDecadeRange()`

-Gets decade range from a given date.
+Gets decade start and end dates from a given date.
 Returns an array of values equal to the ones returned by `getDecadeStart()` and `getDecadeEnd()`.

 ##### Sample usage